 Under construction in Cayo Las Brujas :

-• Sercotel Cayo Santa Maria, opening summer 2017
+• Sercotel Cayo Santa Maria, opening in winter 2018

-• Angsana Cayo Santa Maria, opening late 2017
+• Angsana Cayo Santa Maria, opening in 2018

 • Tourist center Plaza la Flor de Sal